hunterliu1003/vibrary/README.md

 # @vue-final/lib

-A starter template of Vue 3 component library

-You can easily publish your Vue 3 components or composable functions through this repo.
-Let you focus on development.
+A starter template for generating Vue 3 components or composable functions libraries.

+This is a published-ready repo, let you build your own Vue 3 library immediately.

+You can use `pnpm lib:rename` script to overwrite the lib name you want.
+Then run `pnpm lib:publish` script to publish the lib.

 ## Tech stacks